: Admission to the grounds is FREE. There is an admission charge for Camping, Concerts, Beer Garden and the Demolition Derby.

 : Fair Advisory Board members, Routt County employees and Extension office employees, and anyone authorized by Fair Management are the only people allowed to operate any ATVs/UTVs during the Routt County Fair on the Routt County Fairgrounds.

 : Fair management will exercise diligence, including the employment of special police to assure the safety of people, animals and exhibits.
 In no case will Routt County, the Routt County Fair Advisory Board, Fair Superintendents or Routt County Extension Office staff be responsible or liable for loss, damage or injury to any people or property on the fairgrounds.
 Exhibits will not be accepted subject to any conditions outlined by an exhibitor; completion of an entry by an exhibitor indemnifies Routt County and the Routt County Fair Advisory Board and its agents from any responsibility and/or legal proceedings resulting in claims of liability.
-Every animal or article entered in a display or competition shall be under the control of the Superintendent of the Department in which it is entered.
+Any animal deemed unruly or unsafe may be removed at the discretion of the Barn Superintendent, Species Superintendent and the CSU Extension office.GROUNDS

 : Any exhibitor, parent or individual who attempts to interfere with a judge or protests a decision in an unseemly manner will be excluded from competition, awards and premiums and may be escorted from the grounds.
 Since the Routt County Fair is designed to encourage competition and awards for quality displays, exhibitors and purchasers, the public has the right to expect quality behavior.
 4H/FFA members must abide by the 4-H Code of Conduct and 4-H Alcohol Policy.PREMIUMS